-Conversational platforms refer to applications and technology that mimics humans.
+Conversational platforms refer to applications and strategic technologies that mimics humans.
 Chatbots and speech-based personal assistants like Amazon Alexa and Siri are typical examples of conversational platform.
 It gives you written or spoken messages as if you are conversing with another human being.
 These technologies are already being used to automate and personalize messages to customers.

 Right now, conversational platforms are able to answer simple questions, such as queries about the weather.
 It can also handle slightly more complex interactions like booking a restaurant table.
-As with any technology, expect conversational platforms to evolve in such a way that it can mimic even the most complex human interactions.
+As with any strategic technologies, expect conversational platforms to evolve in such a way that it can mimic even the most complex human interactions.
 Soon, you would be able to use conversational platforms to collect witness testimony.
 It could perhaps ask people what the suspect looked like and then draw a sketch of the suspect basing on the description given by eyewitnesses.